 That’s about 320 days of sunlight, compared to other provinces’ average of 300 days.

 Calgary tops the list for most sunshine hours with 2,396 hours of sunlight per year.
 Following Calgary is Winnipeg, then Edmonton with 2,345 hours of sunlight.
 Even though solar panels work even when it is overcast and raining or when covered in snow, this much sunshine provides a great amount of energy for solar panels to convert to electricity.

 Germany is a current leader in solar energy, despite the fact that Alberta has a greater solar potential.

 What about in the cold?

-Solar panels use the light to make electricity, not heat, so your panels will work perfectly fine in the cold.
+Solar panels use light to make electricity, not heat, so your panels will work perfectly fine in the cold.

 In fact, they will work better.
-While there is a significant amount of science behind it, basically it comes down to the force and amount of the electrons.
+While there is a significant amount of science behind it, basically it comes down to the force and amount of electrons.
 When it is really cold the amount of volts, or force, increases.

 Imagine a garden hose that needs pressure to move water through it.
 The voltage is how much pressure you have to move an electrical current.
 When it is cold, the current, or amount of electricity that fits in your hose, decreases.

 The material used on solar panels are semi-conductors, which means that they will become hot when there is a large current because of resistance.